obicollins274/weatherapp/README.md

 The weatherapp api consists of nested json objects when retrieving data from the forecast endpoint.
 All data were displayed accordingly using json annotation and json serializable packages.

-I used codemagic.io for CI/CD to automate deployment and also for unit, integration and widget testing
+I used codemagic.io for CI/CD to automate deployment and also for unit, integration and widget testing.

+You can clone this weather app:  https://github.com/obicollins274/weatherapp.git